lvjhn/demo-package-php/README.md

 # DEMO-PACKAGE-PYTHON
-This is a sample package which follows the instructions for publishing a PHP package to Packagist and installing it using Composer.
+This sample package follows the instructions for publishing a PHP package to Packagist and installing it using Composer.

 This repository can be used as a template for building packages.